handkrchief/launcher-patcher/README.md

 ## ✅ Notes

 - `version.dat` is automatically created on first patch if missing.
-- SHA checking logic can be added for integrity verification.
 - The `play` button only appears once patching completes successfully.
 - Designed to be easy to modify and reuse across games.